jzzheng22/hlp21-project-group-3/doc/symbol.md

  - Moves the selected port to the port position closest to the mouse.
  - Ports have pre-specified locations where they can be moved to.

+ `DisplaySlots of sId : CommonTypes.ComponentId`
+ - Highlights all possible positions a port may be moved to on the symbol

 ## State Outputs
  - SymbolBBs (to Sheet and BusWire)